bayinfosys/bayinfosys.github.io/05-what-data-do-i-need/05-what-data-do-i-need.md

 + In-place regulatory requirements -- encryption-at-rest, personal-private-information removal, etc.

-## Labeling
+## Labelling

 Once we understand the data we require for the problem, and have an initial dataset to reason about we can look at the next step: **Labelling**.

 This is a crucial stage which supports evaluation.
 In prior ML systems development, labelling was an expensive and time-consuming process required to train new models.

-In modern AI Engineering and the emergence of foundation models, businesses can now leverage pre-trained models to automate parts of the labeling process, reducing time and cost.
+In modern AI Engineering and the emergence of foundation models, businesses can now leverage pre-trained models to automate parts of the labelling process, reducing time and cost.
 In the table below we describe some of the models available for generating labelled data:

 | **Modality** | **Provider** | **Model** |
 |--------------|----------------|----------------|